chasebrowndev/WRPI-CORE/README.md

 # wrathsberrypi

-Modular USB dongle framework for the Raspberry Pi Zero 2W.
+Modular USB dongle framework for the Raspberry Pi 5.

 Plug into a machine → SSH in over USB-ethernet → fire-themed TUI launches → run your tools.